Guru Granth Sahib: Translations and research

-Max Arthur Macauliffe, a British civil servant, was next to publish a major but incomplete translation of the Guru Granth Sahib, covering the same ground as Trumpp.
+Max Arthur Macauliffe, a British civil servant, was next to publish a major but incomplete translation of the Guru Granth Sahib (in six volumes published by Oxford University in 1909), covering the same ground as Trumpp.
 However, he interspersed his translation between Janamsakhis-based mythical history of the Sikh Gurus.
 A major source of his historical information was Suraj Prakash of Santokh Singh, and his primary translation advisor was the prominent Khalsa Sikh scholar Kahn Singh Nabha, the author of Gurmat Prabhakar and Hum Hindu Nahin.
 Macauliffe's translation appeared embedded in the six-volume The Sikh Religion and was published by Oxford University Press in 1909.
 Unlike Trumpp, who was unconcerned with the sensibilities of the Sikhs, Macauliffe used his editorial abilities to incorporate such considerations.
 According to Indologist Giorgio Shan, while Trumpp criticized Sikhism and the Guru Granth Sahib, Macauliffe criticized Hinduism and wrote an introduction that presented the hymns of Sikh Gurus as Christian-like with affinities to "Protestant virtues and ethics", presumably for a British audience.
 Macauliffe's translation was well received by the Sikh community, and they considered it closer to how they interpret their scripture.
 Post-colonial scholarship has questioned Macauliffe's accounting for and incorporation of Sikh traditions as "uncritical" and "dubious", though one that pleased the Sikh community.
 Macauliffe's version has been widely followed by later scholars and translators.
 According to Christopher Shackle, a scholar of Languages and Religion, Macauliffe's approach to translation was to work with Khalsa Sikh reformists of the 1890s (Singh Sabha) and exegetically present the scripture in a "progressive monotheism" fold that deserved the support of the British administration as a distinct tradition, and of the native Sikh clergy.
 He used considerable freedom in restating the archaic poetry into a "vaguely psalm-like translation".

 The first complete English translation of the Guru Granth Sahib, by Gopal Singh, was published in 1960.
 A revised version published in 1978 removed archaic English words such as "thee" and "thou".
 In 1962, an eight-volume translation into English and Punjabi by Manmohan Singh was published by the Shiromani Gurdwara Parbandhak Committee.
 In the 2000s, a translation by Sant Singh Khalsa appeared on major Sikhism-related websites such as 3HO/Sikh Dharma Brotherhood's Sikhnet.com.